Ash7119/WEC-2021-Analysis/README.md

 ## Stint Degradation
 This analysis is presented by 2 plots:

-### Stint Degradation: Start vs End
+### Stint Degradation: Start vs End Pace
 Plot Type: Line Chart

 Axes:
 X-axis: Lap number (start and end of each stint)
-Y-axis: Raw lap time (s)
+Y-axis: Average Lap Time (s)
 Line: Team number
 Color: Driver Stint

-What does this plot show: Each line represents a single driver stint, dispaying the first lap to the last lap of the same stint, allowing a direct visual comparison of how lap time changes over the course of that stint.
+What does this plot show: Each line represents a single driver stint, connecting the average pace of the first 3 laps to the average pace of the last 3 laps, allowing direct visual comparison of how pace changes over the course of that stint.
+Only stints with 5+ laps are included for meaningful analysis

 Key Insights:
 - Upward slope meaning that lap time increased by the end of the stint(degradation)